Last updated on October 25th, 2023 at 14:39

 Greater Consistency – The Precision Factor

 This is the very reason why, at Latte Love Brew, we love coffee scales – precision and consistency.
-The use of coffee scales you know how many grams of coffee, how many grams of water by weight for all coffee beans and all brewing methods and record the exact brewing time.
+The use of coffee scales will let you know how many grams of coffee, how many grams of water by weight for all coffee beans and all brewing methods and record the exact brewing time.